 The history of physics begins in 200 B.C Archimedes of Syracuse’s famous Archimedes principle, and 16th century Galileo introduced the concept of Inertia.
 One of the important physicists in the row is Sir Issac Newton, who propounded the three fundamental laws of motion of a macroscopic object; up to Newton, the physics laws were basic; even an everyday person who knows fundamental mathematical operation can able understand the physics.

-After Newton’s introduction of calculus to describe the moving object, the elementary stage of mathematics is not enough to understand; it also requires some technique of using Differentiation and Integration.
+After Newton’s introduction of calculus to describe the moving object, the elementary stage of mathematics is not enough to understand; it also requires some techniques using Differentiation and Integration.

-By using the method of calculus, many physicists like Michel Faraday and James Clerk Maxwell introduced many theories to explain the relation between electricity and magnetism; up to 19th-century calculus played a vital role in physics of its wide range of applications.
+By using the method of calculus, many physicists like Michel Faraday and James Clerk Maxwell introduced many theories to explain the relation between electricity and magnetism; up to the 19th century calculus played a vital role in physics of its wide range of applications.

 You might enjoy seeing Big Bang Theory Makes You Understand the Universe.